Gutenberg Block Development for React Developers

 }

-Step 3: Save Block Output in src/save.js
+Step 3: Saving the Frontend Output in src/save.js

 import { useBlockProps, RichText } from '@wordpress/block-editor';